Deed3Labs/ProtocolSDK/README.md

 # Protocol SDK - The Deed Protocol

-This repository contains the **Typescript SDK** for building frontend interfaces that interact with the Protocol Smart Contracts of **The Deed Protocol**.
+This repository contains the **Typescript SDK** for building frontend interfaces that interact with the Smart Contracts of **The Deed Protocol**.
 The SDK abstracts the complexities of direct blockchain interactions and provides a robust, easy-to-use interface for integrating decentralized real estate functionalities into your applications.

 ## Overview